CMSgov/beneficiary-fhir-data/ops/services/05-server/README.md

 This subfolder contains the Terraform configuration (Task Definitions, ECS Service definitions, etc.) for the BFD Server ECS Service and all related infrastructure.

+## Strict Terraservice Dependencies

+The resources created by the following Terraservices _must_ exist in the current environment in order for this Terraservice to be `apply`able:

+- `base`
+- `cluster`

+## Soft Terraservice Dependencies

+- `database`
+  - This Terraservice may be skipped by specifying the `db_environment_override` in ephemeral environments to an existing cluster in the same seed environment

 ## Deployment

 1. Run `terraform init` to initialize the Terraform configuration
 2. Select an appropriate workspace, i.e. `terraform workspace test`
 3. Run `terraform apply` to deploy the infrastructure
+   1. If there are any changes to the Task Definition, a Blue/Green deployment will be started

 <!-- BEGIN_TF_DOCS -->
 <!--WARNING: GENERATED CONTENT with terraform-docs, e.g.